mohammadzainabbas/fizyr-assessment/README.md

 cd fizyr-assessment
 ```

-2.  **Configure API Key:**
+2.  **Configure API Key (Recommended: Use `.env` file):**

 > [!IMPORTANT]
-> The application requires your OpenAQ API key via the `OPENAQ_KEY` environment variable.
+> The application requires your OpenAQ API key.
+The recommended way to provide it is via an `.env` file in the project root.

-Create a `.env` file in the project root:
+Create a file named `.env`:

 ```dotenv
 # .env
 OPENAQ_KEY=your_actual_api_key_here
 ```

-The `docker-compose.yml` file is configured to pass this variable to the `app` container.
+The `docker-compose.yml` file is configured to read this file and pass the `OPENAQ_KEY` variable to the `app` container.
+Alternatively, you can export `OPENAQ_KEY` in your shell environment before running Docker Compose.

 3.  **Start Database Service:**